You asked, we listened. Follower question of the week.

 SO YOU’RE SAYING I CAN EAT AS MUCH AS I WANT AND STILL LOSE WEIGHT?

-Yes, if following F-Factor correctly, people can eat unlimited vegetables and still lose or maintain weight—so long as they are non-starchy vegetables that are raw, plain or steamed with no oil (as opposed to being prepared with butter, oil or sauce).
+Yes, if following F-Factor correctly, people can eat unlimited vegetables and still maintain or lose —so long as they are non-starchy vegetables that are raw, plain or steamed with no oil (as opposed to being prepared with butter, oil or sauce).

 WAIT, IT SOUNDS LIKE THERE ARE STIPULATIONS…